nordic-institute/X-Road/src/security-server/admin-service/ui/tests/setup/README.md

 MSW handlers in this directory are spec-bound: every path, HTTP method, and response status is checked against the OpenAPI spec at type-check time.
 Response body shapes are validated against the spec's JSON schemas at module load time (AJV).
-Fixture values are real-shape, schema-valid, synthetic values;
+Fixture values are real-shape, schema-valid, synthetic values.
-refresh them from a live Security Server stack via `capture.sh` when one is available.

 ## Adding a spec-bound handler